Benzene as a Water Contaminant

 EPA regulates benzene in the National Primary Drinking Water Standards, under the Chemical Contaminants Rules; the established MCL for benzene in drinking water is 0.005 mg/L.

 Public Health Concern

-Benzene exposure at very low level is rather ubiquitous in our society, through exposure to gasoline vapors, automotive exhaust, tobacco smoke, and industrial emissions.
+Benzene exposure at a very low level is rather ubiquitous in our society, through exposure to gasoline vapors, automotive exhaust, tobacco smoke, and industrial emissions.
 There is a greater health risk in exposure to benzene-contaminated drinking water.
 Benzene contamination in groundwater is typically localized, associated with a specific facility that produced, used or stored a benzene product, in particular underground storage tanks for motor fuels and refining facilities.

 Benzene is a known human carcinogen, with leukemia being the principal cancer concern.
 Other concerns include anemia, hemorrhaging and damage to bone marrow.

 WETS has employed different treatment processes to remove benzene from water, including aeration and activated carbon.
 Benzene contamination is usually found in conjunction with other contaminants, and it is usually recommended to perform a pilot study to identify the optimal benzene water treatment process for a particular situation.

 WETS’ ability to conduct a pilot study quickly and inexpensively is a clear differentiator for our company.
 WETS will mobilize its pilot study team to your site and conduct the appropriate studies on a slipstream of your water.
 Our solutions are unique for each plant as we do not offer an off-the-shelf product.

 Solutions to Your Water Treatment Needs

 Whether you want a new water treatment system installed, need your current one inspected and repaired, or just want a free quote, contact the WETS LLC.
 With years of experience in the industry, our skilled team members are trained and knowledgeable with a variety of leading water equipment and products.
 Our certified water purification experts are here to help.